Vietnam.vn - Nền tảng quảng bá Việt Nam

 In an experiment recently published in the Astronomical Journal, the famous star system TRAPPIST-1 was scanned for 28 hours using the Allen Telescope Array using a new method.

-They searched across a wide frequency range, detecting narrowband signals, which were considered signs that could come from alien technology.
+They searched across a wide frequency range, detecting narrowband signals, which were considered signs of possible alien technology.

 Mỹ dò tín hiệu vô tuyến từ 7 hành tinh gần giống Trái Đất- Ảnh 1.